Infineon/mtb-example-anycloud-ble-capsense-buttons-slider/README.md

-# AnyCloud: Bluetooth&reg; LE with CAPSENSE&trade; buttons and slider
+# Bluetooth&reg; LE with CAPSENSE&trade; buttons and slider

 This code example features a Bluetooth&reg; LE GATT Server with a 5-segment linear slider and two CAPSENSE&trade; buttons.
 Button 0 turns the LED ON, Button 1 turns the LED OFF, and the slider controls the brightness of the LED.
 The button status and slider data are sent to the GATT Client over GATT notification.
 This project uses the CAPSENSE&trade; middleware library; it is developed in the ModusToolbox&trade; software environment.